nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 This "interface with an unexported method" (also called "sealed interface", or "marker interface") sounded like a reasonable way to do it.
 And it's also what the Protobuf codegen seems to be using.

-I replaced my single "bag of all the fields"  struct with a sealed interface `IsAction` and a struct for each variant that implements the interface (`CreateObject`, `UpdateObject`, etc.):
+I replaced my single "bag of all the fields"  struct with a sealed interface `IsAction` and a struct for each variant (`CreateObject`, `UpdateObject`, etc.).
+Each variant struct implements the interface:

 ```go
 //sumtype:decl